 As all levels of government begin to take steps toward re-opening the country and restarting our economy, planning for the return to a physical workplace is quickly becoming a top priority for many organizations.
 With the guidelines for the pandemic continuing to evolve daily, there are many considerations, stages and factors employers need to assess in order to properly develop a robust action plan which can ensure the health and safety of their workforce.

 Questions for your leadership team:

 Returning to the physical workplace is a complex yet integral part of Canada's recovery from the crippling impacts of the pandemic.
-Safely opening up and managing workplaces at this crucial juncture requires a people-centric rollout strategy focusing on a COVID-19 task force, governance and risk; workplace preparation and management; and employee/worker and visitors' health and safety.
+Safely opening up and managing workplaces at this crucial juncture requires a people-centric rollout strategy with a strong operational framework in place, focusing on a COVID-19 task force, governance and risk; workplace preparation and management; and employee/worker and visitors' health and safety.
 Notably, employees – and the public at large – need to feel confident that employers are properly following government guidelines and best practice to successfully re-open and transition life back to a sense of normalcy.

 By taking a thoughtful approach to their return to the physical workplace, organizations can embed the necessary steps to enable their post-COVID-19 new reality once the pandemic subsides.
 How will physical spaces need to be adjusted to prevent similar infection rates in the future?
 Will workers be keen to return to the office after they have embraced remote working?

 Organizations need to assess how new ways of working will help them stay competitive and best serve their customers in this new reality.

 In this episode, KPMG’s BLC Co-Leaders Jim Newton and Janet Alderman, with Stephanie Terrill, KPMG’s National Leader, Management Consulting, discuss which questions board members should be asking as their organizations consider returning to the workplace.

 If at any time you need support in one or more of these areas, please connect with our team.
 We're here to help.